The Paul Law Firm P.C.

 Delivery or trucking accident Another motorist or logistics company

-Slip and fall at work site Property owner
+Slip and fall at a job site Property owner

 Why Cross-Over Claims Matter